 - Scrap cloth

-This is based on my wall which is 145″ long and 9ft high.
+It’s a good idea to draw out the trim work design on paper, especially this one as it has unusual geometric shapes.
+I did mine on paper, but if you’re unsure of spacing, use inexpensive painter’s tape to see the scale of the design.
+This is based on my wall: 145″ wall width and 9ft high.
 Please adjust based on your wall.
 All measurements are to the long edge of the cuts.
 You will need to do some high school math to figure out the size of all your cuts

 What you need to know: